sul-dlss/dlme-airflow/README.md

 that use this driver, set the driver value to *iiif_json*.

-Under the *args* section, the *collection_url* should be an URL to the JSON file that contains links to other manfest files under it's *manifests* field.
+Under the *args* section, the *collection_url* should be an URL to the JSON file that contains links to other manifest files under it's *manifests* field.
 The catalog *args* should also contain the *dtype* values for the data source.

 In the *metadata* section, the *current_directory* value is the same as the